aws-amplify/aws-sdk-android/aws-android-sdk-mobile-client/src/androidTest/README.md

 6. Use the same commands above to add a user named “customAuthTestUser” - it doesn’t matter what email or password is given to this user but they are required fields.

 7. Modify the generated awsconfiguration.json file as follows:
-    a.
-For each section which has a “Default” section, duplicate the “Default” block but rename the key from “Default” to “Auth1”
+    - For each section which has a “Default” section, duplicate the “Default” block but rename the key from “Default” to “Auth1”
-    b.
-For the “Auth1” duplicate under “Auth” remove all content except, "authenticationFlowType": "CUSTOM_AUTH"
+    - For the “Auth1” duplicate under “Auth” remove all content except, "authenticationFlowType": "CUSTOM_AUTH"
-    c.
-For the “Default” section under “Auth” change the value of “authenticationFlowType” to “USER_SRP_AUTH”
+    - For the “Default” section under “Auth” change the value of “authenticationFlowType” to “USER_SRP_AUTH”

 8. Put the awsconfiguration.json file inside aws-android-sdk-mobile-client/src/androidTest/res/raw/